JanneMattila/www/docs/_posts/2023/11/2023-11-27-advent-of-code.markdown

 ## Are you ready?

 If you haven't yet participated in Advent of Code, I highly recommend it.
+Grab your favorite programming language and start solving puzzles.
+You can also use this as an opportunity to learn a new language or improve your skills in a language you already know.

 Go to [Advent of Code](https://adventofcode.com/) and sign up.
 See you there!